 The NUMA extension of GCR, called simply GCR-NUMA, takes advantage of that same idea by trying to keep the set of active threads composed of threads running on the same socket.
 As a by-product of this construction, GCR-NUMA can convert any lock into a NUMA-aware one.

 We have implemented GCR (and GCR-NUMA) in the context of the LiTL library~\cite{GLQ16,LiTL}, which provides the implementation of over two dozen various locks.
-We have evaluated GCR with all those locks using a microbenchmark as well as two well-known database systems (namely, Kyoto Cabinet and LevelDB), on three different systems (two x86 machines and one SPARC).
+We have evaluated GCR with all those locks using a microbenchmark as well as two well-known database systems (namely, Kyoto Cabinet~\cite{kyotocabinet} and LevelDB~\cite{leveldb}), on three different systems (two x86 machines and one SPARC).
 The results show that GCR avoids the scalability collapse, which translates to substantial speedup (up to three orders of magnitude) in case of high lock contention for virtually every evaluated lock, workload and machine.
 Furthermore, we show empirically that GCR does not harm the fairness of underlying locks (in fact, in many cases GCR makes the fairness better).
 GCR-NUMA brings even larger performance gains starting at even lighter lock contention.
-In the long version of this paper\footnote{To be available at \url{https://arxiv.org/abs/0000.00000}}, we also prove that GCR keeps the progress guarantees of the underlying lock, i.e., it does not introduce starvation if the underlying lock is starvation-free.
+We also prove that GCR keeps the progress guarantees of the underlying lock, i.e., it does not introduce starvation if the underlying lock is starvation-free.